Greetings from the MSACC Director:

 The graduate faculty are highly regarded scholars in the accounting discipline and recognized leaders in the field.
 Our faculty have articles appearing in many of the most prestigious journals such as the Accounting Review, Journal of Accounting Research, Accounting Horizons, Accounting Organizations and Society, and Auditing: A Journal of Practice and Theory.
 Several faculty members are also authors of popular textbooks.
 I urge you to visit the link 'Meet the Graduate Faculty' which contains brief bios, and the Von Allmen School of Accountancy Faculty Profiles and Faculty Publications links for a more detailed presentation of our faculty's many academic and professional achievements.
 Many of our graduate accounting faculty are also CPAs and they all bring significant practical work experience into the classroom to enhance your learning.

 Our 2009 and 2010 MSACC August graduating classes have received national recognition for pass rates among advanced degree programs on the CPA exam.
 UK placed fourth nationally for 2010, and sixth nationally for 2009 even though NASBA statistics for both years do not reflect all UK MSACC candidates sitting for and passing all four parts of the CPA exam.
-Twenty two out of 28 students from our August 2009 graduating class passed all four parts during the first sitting of the CPA exam and 4 students passed 3 parts.
-We also had 4 students scoring in the upper 90 percentile range and they received awards from the Kentucky Society of CPAs.
-Twenty one out of 27 students passeed all four parts during their first sitting from our August 2010 graduating class and 3 students passed 3 parts.
-Our results are also outstanding for our graduating class of August 2011.
-Twenty four out of 28 students who sat for all four sections passed all four parts, 2 students passed 3 parts, and 2 students passed 2 parts.
-Although NASBA has discontinued ranking advanced degree programs, I am confident UK would place in the top ten once again given our pass rates.
-Our average GMAT score for this year's class is 635, and our average GPA overall and in accounting are 3.67 and 3.72, respectively.
+For 2011 and 2012 our pass rates for students who sat for alll four parts in the year of graduation were 85.7% and 86.7%, respectfully.
+Our 2013 graduating class set a new benchmark in that 100% of the candidates who sat for all four parts of the CPA exam passed all four parts in the year of graduation.
+Although NASBA has discontinued ranking advanced degree programs, I am confident UK would have placed in the top ten once again for the last three years given our pass rates.
+Our average GPA overall and in accounting are consisitently in the 3.6 to 3.7 range every year for each incoming class.

 You are facing a momentous decision that entails a commitment of additional time and financial resources on your part.
 I urge you to keep in mind that accountants holding a masters degree and CPA earn significantly more than accountants who hold only a bachelors degree.
 Career advancement and the enhancement of self confidence are also significant benefits to completing our MSACC program.
 Finally, I am confident that you will find our innovative masters program and service to students at the Commonwealth of Kentucky's flagship University second to none.
 Please feel free to contact me with any questions and I wish you the best in your future endeavors.